exasol/azure-data-factory-functions/doc/user_guide.md

 We need to select the linked service we just created in a dropdown here.

-Then we'll need to type in the name of the azure function we want to use, in this case 'QueryExasol'.
+Then we'll need to type in the name of the Azure Function we want to use, in this case 'QueryExasol'.

 Select 'POST' as the Method.
 Click in the body.